victimofleisure/MidiToLily/README.md

 ## Convert a MIDI file to LilyPond format

-MidiToLily is a Windows console application converts a MIDI file to LilyPond format.
+MidiToLily is a Windows console application that converts a MIDI file to LilyPond format.
 You can create sheet music from a MIDI file by using MidiToLily as a preprocessor for LilyPond.
 MidiToLily is an alternative to the midi2ly script that ships with LilyPond.

 # Getting started